 Table 6-4 identifies the system airports with the high number of based helicopters.
 Many helicopters are based at public airport facilities in Louisiana and are correlated to oil drilling activities.
 Helicopters based at these airports are highly utilized to service various functions of the on- and offshore oil and gas industry.
 In fact, Houma-Terrebonne Airport is home to three large commercial helicopter businesses, including: Air Logistics, Inc. Era Helicopters, and PHI, Inc. Lafayette Regional is headquarters to one of the largest helicopter companies in the world, PHI, Inc. (formerly Petroleum Helicopters Inc.).
 Although LFT only reflects 17 based rotor wing aircraft on any given day, one will find many more that are ferried in from other airports for maintenance.
 Lake Charles Regional Airport also has a PHI base on the airport.
 Airports with the greatest number of helicopters tend to have good proximity to Gulf waters, but are located further inland and near existing infrastructure and developed land.
 As depicted in Figure 6-13, the oil and gas industry employees are significantly concentrated in southern Louisiana and northwest Louisiana.
-A number of oil and gas industry businesses supporting the more than 800 oil rigs located in the Gulf of Mexico.
+A number of oil and gas businesses use Louisiana airports to support the aviation needs.
+The southern tier of the state has oil and gas industry businesses supporting the more than 800 oil rigs located in the Gulf of Mexico.
 The top 10 airports in terms of based helicopters are circled in yellow.